Oichkatzelesfrettschen/illumos-omnios/README.md

 libc must follow the locking and memory allocation rules documented in [`usr/src/lib/libc/README`](usr/src/lib/libc/README).

+libc code must be written so that it remains async-signal-safe and fork-safe.
+When holding the `l*` locking primitives, any required memory allocations must use the internal `lmalloc()` or `libc_malloc()` family.

 ## Hardware variants

 Some libraries ship hardware-optimised variants that the runtime linker